dssg/hitchhikers-guide/sources/curriculum/1_getting_and_keeping_data/command-line-tools/README.md

 Command line tools are the data scientist's swiss army knife.
 They are versitile, portable, and have plenty of functions that your not quite sure how to use, but you're sure they'll be useful at some point.
 From helping you obtain, clean, and explore your data, to helping you build models and manager your workflow, command line tools are essential to every well-built data science pipeline, will be used throughout DSSG, and should be your starting point as you build your data science toolkit.

-## Potential Teachouts

-TMUX: Getting your command line organized
-	- TMUX is a great way to manage many environments at once.
-Give it a shot!

-drake: Data DAGs and pipeline management in the command line
-	- Setting up a
-	- Challenge: create a basic data DAG using drake that includes three successive transformations.
-Modify the middle transformation and rerun only the dependencies to update the final output.
-	- This will require some Java setup.
-Follow the Drake docs

 ## Content

 Here's the [presentation](https://docs.google.com/presentation/d/1twh7vH3EnB5fypn0tl1Fi0PhjlrMKExZoPhpu7-lWtk/edit?usp=sharing) from the start of the workshop.

 ### Let's talk about the weather

 Since there's been so much controversy over weather predictions from paid vs free apps this year, we're going to just do it ourselves and create out own predictions using weather data from NOAA.

 You can find daily data for the US here: